 “This rule also applies to caption names. ”“”;

-“The words "memories"” and “"memory"” are always written in capitalized in the names of all item types: “"Memories"”, “"Memory"”;
+“The words "in memory of"” and “"memorial"” are always written out and capitalized in the names of all item types: “"In Memory Of"”, “"Memorial"”;

 for example: 13 Bortsov Memorial, Ilich Memorial, Paris Commune Memorial.